bloggrammer/nlp-for-beginners/NLP/EXERCISE.md

 ## Tokenization Exercise

-1. Why do we need to segmentize a text in NLP?
+1. Why do we need to tokenize a text in NLP?

 2. Can you tell me how many tokens contains in the bold text:
 **The wolf said: "Little pig, little pig, let me come in."**